epfl-ada/ada-2022-project-adamax/P2Readme.md

 ## Abstract

 Producing a flop movie can be a disaster for a studio.
 Unsuccessful productions, like Cleopatra (1963), have brought film production companies to the verge of bankruptcy.
-In this project, our goal is to find the typical charecteristics of failing movies.
+In this project, our goal is to find the typical characteristics of failing movies.

-In order to do so, we need to define what consitutes a failing movie.
+In order to do so, we need to define what constitutes a failing movie.
 We quantify the failure of a movie by two metrics: the profit and the general public's opinion.
 We obtain these metrics from multiple datasets, such as the CMU Movie Summary Corpus, the IMDB dataset, and the TV Tropes Wiki.

-Having quantified the failure, we are trying understand what factors, such as competition, character tropes or genre, contributing to a movies likelihood of failing.
+With this quantification of failure, we are trying to understand what factors, such as competition, character tropes or genre, contribute to a movie's likelihood of failing.
 By conducting this investigation, we hope to provide guidance on how to avoid producing a movie that is likely to fail.

 ## Research questions